Whatever your goals are you need to start by calculating how many calories per day you need.

 • Moderately active = 32 cals per kilogram

 • Very Active = 36-40 cals per kilogram

 Now you have your calorie intake if you are looking to get leaner subtract 300-500 calories from this.

 Alternatively, if you are looking to build muscle increase of up to 500 calories.

 This will give you enough of a surplus that you’ll be building muscle, but not so much that you add a heap of unwanted body fat, whilst allowing you to retain as much muscle mass as possible should you be looking to get leaner.

-The only way to know if your macros are calculated correctly is to be consistent in tracking and take progress updates weekly, if you are losing weight too quickly increase them a little if you not gaining muscle quick enough increase a little more.
+The only way to know if your macros are calculated correctly is to be consistent in tracking and take progress updates weekly if you are losing weight too quickly increase them a little if you not gaining muscle quickly enough increase a little more.

 Its a calculated estimate.

 Next week ill explain how to calculate your macro split.